lucapette/web/content/writing/estimation-done-right.md

 - You know your "small standard feature" takes half a day.
 - You're looking at X/2 days of work.

 Splitting process doesn't guarantee absolute predictability.

-But the argument "if every single feature we build takes half a day, we know exactly how long anything takes" is strong because you'd need way too many things to go wrong for this formula not to work.
+The argument "if every single feature we build takes half a day, we know exactly how long anything takes" is strong though.
+You'd need way too many things to go wrong for this formula to fail.

 The challenge moves away from guesswork and it becomes getting better at breaking down work into small, coherent, deployable chunks of work.

+"Estimation done right" means your estimation process is a means to an end.

-That is the process I use now to mitigate the unpredictable nature of product development.
+The goal is to mitigate the unpredictable nature of product development by splitting features.

-Focusing on splitting features has interesting side-effects on the communication infrastructure of a team, too.
+This process has interesting side-effects on the communication infrastructure of a team, too.

 Continuously breaking down big features into smaller parts requires a lot of communication.
 It is a gym for empathy.